Publitz is a document format and publishing system for sharing documents on the Internet. The major parts of publitz include

 This document outlines some design goals for publitz.

-Once you have the publitz HTML file, no other network requests are required to view the document.
+Once one has a publitz HTML file, no other network requests are required to view the document.
 This means there's only a single download of a publitz HTML file, and it works offline.

 It also means publitz documents can be verified.
 There are two parts.
 The known HTML template which forms an 'envelope' and the inner content.
 The envelope contains a SHA-1 hash and a SHA-2 hash of the inner content.
 The shorter SHA-1 can be used as a key to identify the document.
 It can be used as a key in a database